 It is a sunny Sunday here.
 The blossoms are out and there have only been a couple of unpleasant incidents over the holiday period.
 As in Turkey, I continue to go to the gym every day, purely to check that no one has stolen the rowing machine or the weights.
 It is not really my job, but I need the exercise.

-Traffic was heavy on the way to “Finest” this morning and if that is the worst thing that affects me this Sunday, things must be getting better.
-But wait, the price of cookies appears to have risen since my last visit and the mouthwash is definitely dearer.
+Traffic was heavy on the way to “Finest” this morning, and if that is the worst thing that affects me this Sunday, things must be getting better.
+But wait, the price of cookies appears to have risen since my last visit, and the mouthwash is definitely dearer.
 While the economy appears to be in limbo, inflation certainly is not.

-The postman in the picture used to deliver mail to the British Embassy in the 1950s and one assumes, the surrounding area.
-The Afghan postal service may just become a growth industry again, now that it will soon be easier to address letters and parcels, rather than relying on “Please deliver to Hamid, second cousin of Ali, who lives in the third house on the left as you come into town from the East on main road, after you have crossed the river”.
+The postman in the picture used to deliver mail to the British Embassy in the 1950s and, one assumes, the surrounding area.
+The Afghan postal service may just become a growth industry again, now that it will soon be easier to address letters and parcels, rather than relying on “Please deliver to Hamid, second cousin of Ali, who lives in the third house on the left as you come into town from the East on the main road, after you have crossed the river.”

 Level 122 of Candy Crush Saga is starting to be a pain.
-If I see another message telling me that I was “So close” to finishing the level, when I was already aware that I was “so close”, this app may not survive much longer.
+If I see another message telling me that I was “so close” to finishing the level, when I was already aware that I was “so close,” this app may not survive much longer.

 There is more progress to report.
 After a couple of productive meetings which took place yesterday, both at the municipality of Kabul, and subsequently at the embassy, initial baby steps have turned into adult leaps and bounds.
 Thus there will be a small celebration tonight when we head over to Darya Village to sample some more $8 beers.
-I pale at the thought of parting with so much money for a tin of Carlsberg but what the heck.
+I pale at the thought of parting with so much money for a tin of Carlsberg, but what the heck.

 The start of another week and spring has sprung here.
-Temperatures have rocketed in the past few days to above 80 degrees F. The clumps of grass in our compound are growing like topsy and the rose bushes are sprouting new spiny growth.
+Temperatures have rocketed in the past few days to above 80 degrees Fahrenheit.
+The clumps of grass in our compound are growing like topsy and the rose bushes are sprouting new spiny growth.

 I have been cogitating what my task here is contributing to peacebuilding and have come to the conclusion that when we succeed in improving municipal service delivery to the population as a whole, this will not only improve their lives, in that they will have a more responsive municipality staff which is sensitive to their current and future needs, and when they are satisfied, they are more likely to participate actively in the political and decision making process at the local level and by extension at the national level.
 This can only be a good thing.
 Thus the schemes to ensure that citizens’ views are taken into consideration when constructing the annual municipality budget, and more importantly which services and projects to spend the cash on, are vital to progress and peace.
 The special focus on the participation of women’s and youth groups in local affairs bodes well for the future if it can become a self-sustainable model that continues to flourish after the project has finished.

 Happy Easter Sunday!
 Not that this day is particularly high on anyone’s calendar here.
 Press coverage of the impact of genetic engineering on spaghetti farming in Italy does not appear in the local news.
-Rather more pressing is the weather forecast which indicates a high of 80 degrees F plus some sandstorms.
+Rather more pressing is the weather forecast, which indicates a high of 80 degrees plus some sandstorms.
 They appear to be covering the region as a whole today.

-And “yes” the last person to use this facility was apparently male!
+And yes, the last person to use this facility was apparently male!

 I continue your guided tour of Afghan bathrooms with another photograph demonstrating my contention that builders and electricians here are on a mission to drive foreigners crazy.
 The apparently totally random choices they make regarding the positioning of wall sockets is further illustrated in the following picture: